Sep 3, 2008 - Ancestry

 Figure 1: The genetic map of Europe using PCA, with the geographic map of Europe for reference.
 Figure 2: The same map, but zoomed in on Switzerland.
 Swiss individuals tend to cluster with countries that speak the same language.
 (Courtesy: John Novembre, UCLA)

-The accuracy of assignment varied greatly from country to country: some people, like the Swedes and Portuguese, were placed on the map with less precision than other groups like the Polish and Belgians.
+The accuracy of the assignment varied greatly from country to country: some people, like the Swedes and Portuguese, were placed on the map with less precision than other groups, like the Polish and Belgians.

 In the past, genome-wide association studies have been hampered by the effects of geography on genetics.
-For example, a study looking for DNA variants associated with height found spurious evidence of linkage to SNPs that are actually linked to lactose tolerance, because both traits vary along the same NW/SE axis in Europe.
-The results of this study current study and others like it will help scientists make corrections in their data and increase their ability to detect true associations.
+For example, a study looking for DNA variants associated with height found spurious evidence of linkage to SNPs that are actually linked to lactose tolerance because both traits vary along the same NW/SE axis in Europe.
+The results of this study current study and others like it will help scientists correct their data and increase their ability to detect true associations.

 Stay in the know.